James Heather

 James Heather (born 16 March 1980) is a British pianist and composer based in London.
 He releases music on Ninja Tune founders Coldcut’s other record label Ahead Of Our Time.
-Heather released his debut album, Stories From Far Away On Piano, on 18 August 2017.
+Heather released his debut album, Stories from Far Away on Piano, on 18 August 2017.
 Heather followed up with the album Reworks in December 2018.
 Heather released his second studio album, Invisible Forces, in 2022.
 As of June 2019, Heather curates and hosts the monthly Moving Sounds radio show on Soho Radio.

-His composition style, which Heather calls “Pulse Music”, puts his faith in human instinct and fluid dynamics over notation or a metronome dictating what might happen, evolving music through improvisations over time and gradually moulding what will be the final recorded arrangement.
+His composition style, which Heather calls "Pulse Music", puts his faith in human instinct and fluid dynamics over notation or a metronome dictating what might happen, evolving music through improvisations over time and gradually moulding what will be the final recorded arrangement.

 Early life

 Heather was born in Southampton.
 As a child, his grandfather taught him composition and how to manipulate the tuning of piano strings, whilst his grandmother on the other side used to dabble in improvisations.

 At the age of 11 he started writing his own compositions inspired by a love of Ludwig Van Beethoven and Claude Debussy, his favorite composers.
-From his parent’s garden he was also able to overhear his older neighbour, who had set up a Acid House pirate radio station and this also inspired him in his early compositions.
+From his parents’ garden he was also able to overhear his older neighbour, who had set up a Acid House pirate radio station and this also inspired him in his early compositions.

-With this classical and jazz grounding and using the structure, ambience, and melody from electronic music, he created a fresh take to solo piano music.
+With this classical and jazz grounding and using the structure, ambience, and melody from electronic and post-rock music, he created a fresh take to solo piano music.

 Road traffic accident

 In 2008, Heather nearly died after he was involved in a road traffic accident with a cement mixer while cycling, leaving him in a coma and in intensive care.
 His finger was skewed in the crash, and he wondered whether he would ever be able to play piano as well again.
 He remarked at the time that "when I eventually started to recover, I began taking my musical sketches more seriously.
 I found solitude channeling my feelings into compositions."

+In 2023, James Heather worked with the T. S. Eliot Prize winning poet Roger Robinson, alongside Penelope Trappes and Specimens to write Hidden Angel (Hackney Road Studio Session) on the 15th anniversary of the accident, it was a rework of his own solo piano composition Hidden Angel, which was a letter of forgiveness in musical form to the Cement Mixer driver.